Recipe

 Recipe: Shannon Martinez’s Deep-Fried Mac’n’Cheese 1

-When Broadsheet and Disney threw a nostalgic Wonderful World of Disney celebration in April, Martinez turned into tasked with growing a themed menu.
+When Broadsheet and Disney threw a nostalgic Wonderful World of Disney celebration in April, Martinez was tasked with growing a themed menu.
 She opted for a twist at the traditional American TV dinner.

-“I discovered those perfect steel trays that looked lots like old school TV dinner trays,” she says.
+“I discovered those perfect steel trays that looked like old-school TV dinner trays,” she says.
 “We wanted to replicate a few Australian-themed foods around that; that’s how the rissole sandwich befell.”

-The TV dinner worried a vegan rissole sandwich (“You can’t not like a rissole sandwich, c’ mon.”) served with mashed potato and gravy with peas.
-“We made the peas out of pea and mint soup after which set them into spheres so while you ate them, they burst into a liquid,” Martinez says.
-“Normally, I don’t cook dinner meals like that, however for Disney; it’s excellent to drag up a number of the amusing stuff.”
+The TV dinner worried about a vegan rissole sandwich (“You can’t like a rissole sandwich, c’ mon.”) served with mashed potato and gravy with peas.
+“We made the peas out of pea and mint soup, after which set them into spheres so while you ate them, they burst into a liquid,” Martinez says.
+“Normally, I don’t cook dinner meals like that; however, it’s excellent to drag up some amusing stuff for Disney.”

-Maybe now not as flashy, however definitely as delicious (and easy to recreate at domestic) is her recipe for classic macaroni and cheese.
+Maybe now, not as flashy, but as delicious (and easy to recreate at home) is her recipe for classic macaroni and cheese.
 “Mac’n’cheese is so synonymous with Americana, and Disney is the top of America,” she says.
-“I simply linked to that vibe to get cheesy pasta deep-fried – you may’t cross wrong with that!”
+“I simply linked to that vibe to get cheesy pasta deep-fried – you mayn’t cross wrong with that!”

 Recipe: Deep-Fried Mac’n’Cheese